lsabor/project_euler/README.md

 """
 Please do not deprive others of going through the same process by publishing your solution outside of Project Euler.
 Members found to be spoiling problems beyond the first one-hundred problems will have their accounts locked.
 """
-I intend to continue soliving problems pas 100, but will put those solutions in a private repository viewable only upon request.
+I intend to continue soliving problems past 100, but will put those solutions in a private repository viewable only upon request.